-- Colorado's financial support for higher education has been declining and is now dramatically off track.
-It is also shifting the burden of higher education costs to students and families. - In Colorado, many students are not being served well or at all.
-Our largest, growing ethnic group is furthest behind and historically, as a group, has not gone to college. - We are losing students as they move through the educational pipeline.
-Many are not retained through to completion of a certificate or degree or take too long to obtain them.
-Many are not prepared for college level work, requiring remedial courses before they can begin their college classes. - We need to allow each higher education institution to realize its mission and to thrive, within an effective and interdependent system that also advances priorities for the state as a whole.
-Our current governance system does not effectively balance these needs or lead to the level of coordination we need given today's challenges.
+But today, Colorado's financial support for higher education is dramatically off track.
+As students and families are being asked to pick up an increasingly heavier cost burden, many are not being served well or at all.
+And the state's largest ethnic minority, which is also the fastest growing segment of the population, is furthest behind in college attainment-and falling even further behind.

-DRAFT 3
+Although many students are being served well, we are losing too many students as they move through the educational pipeline.
+Too many are dropping out of high school, not going on to college, going out of state for more affordable college experiences, or not completing a degree or certificate.
+Many of those who do enter college in Colorado are not prepared for college-level work, requiring remedial courses before they can begin their college classes.

-Executive Summary
+We need to allow each higher education institution to realize its mission and to thrive, within an effective and interdependent system that also advances priorities for the state as a whole.
+Our current statewide governance system does not effectively balance these needs or lead to the level of coordination we need given today's challenges.